rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

     - Assumed field layout of structs without ``repr(C)`` or ``repr(packed)``
     - Outcomes of pointer arithmetic across allocation boundaries

-    This rule ignores any metadata that may come with wide pointers;
+    This rule ignores any `metadata <https://doc.rust-lang.org/std/ptr/fn.metadata.html>`__ that may come with wide pointers;
-    it only pertains to thin pointers and the data part of a wide pointer.
+    it only pertains to thin pointers and the address part of a wide pointer.

     .. rationale::
         :id: rat_AFpgNhAMQ4eC